+One of the biggest challenges of transitioning to a full-time RV lifestyle is figuring out how to make money while on the road.
 Before you start living in your RV, you need to have a plan.
 Find out the reason for this change then you can address various concepts of your new life.
-One of these concepts regards your finances.
 Living life on the road will simplify your life in many ways, but you will still have bills to pay.

 Before you start asking where you will get money from, you need to know the cost of being a full-time RVer.
 There is no specific cost for living in your RV full-time.
 However, the cost can be roughly around $1000-$3000 a month, but your expenses can make the figures go higher or lower.
-One major cost is if you will live in private parks or camp for free on public land.
+One major cost is if you will live in private parks or camps.
+Or you can boondock for free on public land.
 You can know your total costs when you make a budget.
-It is especially the case if you have a family or pets or both.
+This is especially the case if you have a family, pets, or both.

 Here are steps you can take to support your full-time RV lifestyle.